AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: Introduction

-In this paper, we propose \textbf{\ourmethod}: \textbf{A}gent e\textbf{X}ploring AP\textbf{I} for \textbf{S}kill integration, a self-exploration LLM-based framework capable of automatically exploring existing applications, learning insights from the support documents and action trajectories, and constructing new APIs\footnote{The new APIs are also referred as ``Skills'' in Section~\ref{sec:method_design}, and we use the term ``API'' loosely here to differentiate from the UI.} based on the existing APIs to empower API-first LLM-based agents with low latency and high reliability.
-Based on our experiment on Office Word~\cite{officeword} tasks, \ourmethod can significantly improve the task completion rate and reduce the cognitive loads of users.
-Moreover, \ourmethod provides a practical approach for the application providers to turn an application into agent by simply wrapping up the application with an API set and adopting a simpler UI design suitable for HACI.
-This application-as-an-agent paradigm also paves the way towards the agent operating system (Agent OS)~\cite{zhang2024vision,mei2024aios,wu2024copilot}, where the users only need to communicate their intention in natural language and the Agent OS then automatically forms actionable plans, distributes the sub-tasks to relevant applications, and oversees the execution and completion of the tasks with minimal interventions from users.
+To address these challenges faced by LLM-based UI agents, we highlight the necessity of application programming interfaces (APIs) within the new human-agent-computer interaction (HACI) paradigm.
+As an intermediate layer between human and computer, the LLM-based agent should understand user requests in natural language and operate computers/applications by prioritizing APIs over human-like UI interactions.
+Inspired by this, we propose \textbf{\ourmethod}: \textbf{A}gent e\textbf{X}ploring AP\textbf{I} for \textbf{S}kill integration, a self-exploration LLM-based framework capable of automatically exploring existing applications, learning insights from the support documents and action trajectories, and constructing new APIs\footnote{The new APIs are also referred as ``Skills'' in Section~\ref{sec:method_design}, and we use the term ``API'' loosely here to differentiate from the UI.} based on the existing ones. \ourmethod helps build API-first LLM-based agents that replace UI agents to prioritize API calls over unnecessary multistep UI interactions in task completion.
+Regular UI interactions are only called when the related APIs are unavailable.
+Figure~\ref{fig:teaser} shows a task completion with the UI agent and API-first agent.
+Compared to the UI agents, API-first agents require fewer tokens and can obtain more accurate, code-formatted responses from LLMs with low latency and high reliability.

 Our work makes the following contributions: